-Dr. Jennifer Borgo Raia is Coker College’s 2019 recipient of the SCICU Excellence In Teaching award.
+Dr. Jennifer Borgo Raia is Coker University’s 2019 recipient of the SCICU Excellence In Teaching award.
 She holds a Ph.D. and Master of Science in wildlife biology, both conferred by Utah State University.
 Her undergraduate degree in zoology and animal biology is from Auburn University.

 As associate professor of biology, Dr. Raia’s course responsibilities include general biology, environmental science, ecology, and zoology.
 Beyond the traditional classroom, Dr. Raia involves students in field research and has collaborated with them in presentations at regional, national, and international conferences on topics that include coyote diet, antimicrobial properties of passerine uropygial glands, biodiversity assessments of Kalmia Gardens, and behavioral patterns in a variety of mammals.